plenoptic-org/plenoptic/CONTRIBUTING.md

 you can have as many lower-level titles as you'd like.
 If you have multiple H1 titles, they'll each show up as different tutorials.
 If you don't have an H1 title, it won't show up at all.

+When you add a new tutorial, don't forget to add it to the `treebeard.yml` file so it can be tested (see last paragraph of the [testing notebooks](#testing-notebooks) section for details).